LG-LordMath/SW-AutoBattleer-App/README.md

 ## note
-Should only serve for entertainment, is only a small project
+Should only serve for entertainment, is only a small project All rights to Star Wars are owned by Disney and the games are being developed by Ubisoft's studio Massive Entertainment and EA.
+This app is just a fan app for fun.

 ## english
 This is my first Android app that I'm programming.